sharedstreets/curb-wheel-archive/SETUP.md

 <img src="images/etcher_example.png" width="600">

-Once this is set up properly, write the file to the microSD by selecting 'Flash!'
+Once this is set up properly, write the file to the microSD by selecting 'Flash!'.
+This step may prompt you to enter a password, this is your computer account password.

 4. Eject and remove the microSD card.
 Insert your microSD card into the reader on your Raspberry Pi.
 <img src="images/insertSD.jpg" width="600">